 The Tribe held a Tribunal for Human Rights for three days at the end of May (recordings for day one and day two have been posted).
 It was a historic event seeking to bring national and global attention to the violations of Indigenous sovereignty happening at sacred sites for the Tribe.
 It was also a call to action to stop the buildout of additional Texas LNG towers at the Garcia Pasture.
 The tribunal modeled an Indigenous process of addressing harm and through the three days brought together online panels of legal and environmental experts, as well as historians and tribal testimonies.

 Hundreds of advocates, activists, human rights observers and tribes from around the world participated online.
 The information gathered has now created a public account of the harms Texas LNG continues to inflict on the Carrizo/Comecrudo Tribe, supporting their call for accountability and restitution.

 Through this Tribunal the Tribe affirms their inherent right to protect the land, their right to survival, and their right to recognition.
 This Tribunal is one important step in the continuous fight to return and restore the Garcia Pasture.

-Please sign our pledge to support the Carrizo/Comecrudo Tribe of Texas and stay tuned for more ways you can get involved in the fight to protect the land of this historic tribe.
+Please sign our pledge (no longer available) to support the Carrizo/Comecrudo Tribe of Texas and stay tuned for more ways you can get involved in the fight to protect the land of this historic tribe.